Zejun-Yang/AniPortrait/README.md

 Add audios and reference images in the animation_audio.yaml.

+Delete `pose_temp` in `./configs/prompts/animation_audio.yaml` can enable the audio2pose model.

-You can use this command to generate a pose_temp.npy for head pose control:
+You can also use this command to generate a pose_temp.npy for head pose control:

 ```shell
 python -m scripts.generate_ref_pose --ref_video ./configs/inference/head_pose_temp/pose_ref_video.mp4 --save_path ./configs/inference/head_pose_temp/pose.npy